SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 As there is no class imbalance in the training dataset, accuracy has been chosen as the model evaluation metric.

 ## Saving the models for future inferences:
-All the models, i.e. the handcrafted CNN model, Resnet18,
+All the models, i.e. the handcrafted CNN model, Resnet18, and Densenet121 with fine tuning

 ## Final Results: